Do You Burn More Calories In Winter Or Summer?

 Table of Contents

-How the Body Burns Calories: Heat vs. Cold
+How Your Body Burns Calories: Cold Weather Thermogenesis vs. Heat Stress

 In cold weather, your body engages in a process called thermogenesis, which generates heat to keep your body warm.
 Two types of thermogenesis come into play: